USEPA/CMAQ/DOCS/Release_Notes/README.md

 <a id="chemistry"></a>
 ## Chemistry
 ### Photochemistry
-**>>COMMENT<<** I don't think we need to state where the gas-phase mechanisms are located in the repo or how they're built.
-I think that detail detracts from the brevity of the changes.
-If we added a gas-phase chemical mechanism, then that might be worth introducing here (as in aero7 and aero71, below).
-TLS 25 Jun 2019

-**>>COMMENT<<** I think we should name the obsolete mechanisms here.
-TLS 25 Jun 2019

-**>>COMMENT<<** Can any of these release notes be combined?
-TLS 26 Jun 2019

   * [Removal of obsolete mechanisms in CMAQv5.3](obsolete_mechanisms.md)
   * [Revision of halogen-mediated first-order ozone loss (all mechanisms)](simple_halogen_chemistry.md)